Australia's tax system – Past & Future ...|

-For a quick scan of the history of land title in Australia see this google books scan of p.
+See a quick overview of the history of land title in Australia in this google books scan, p.
 45 & 46, from The Boundaries of Australian Property Law (2016) published by Cambridge University Press, edited by Hossein Esmaeili, Associate Professor of Law and the Associate Dean (International) of Flinders University Law School and Brendan Grigg, Senior Lecturer at Flinders University Law School, with a background in native title law and environmental law.

 |The United States of America is the only country in the world where land title is not exclusively 'owned' by the government, harking back, for example, to the mid-1700s "Reformation Restoration colonies" when British colonial plantation land was granted in direct compensation for restoring the English monarchy under Charles II in 1660.